p-kossa/nookys-swag-presets-spt/user/mods/SWAG/README.md

 - What happens if I want to enable default waves?

 SWAG spawns + vanilla SPT spawns = lots of bots and weirdness.
+Leave all of them turned off unless you know what you're doing.

+- I like Donuts, but I don't like the PMC respawns, how can I turn that off?

+Easy - remove all map.json files from your Donuts patterns, located here: `<YOUR_SPT_FOLDER>/BepInEx/plugins/dvize.Donuts/patterns/`

+so all of these: `customs.json`, `woods.json`, etc.

+Keep in mind, however, that all PMCs spawn at their actual live locations - **there is no guarantee that your PMC bots will make their way toward hot spots without dynamic spawns!**

 - What is "pmcWaves" and what does it do?